phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 <!-- NMA of proteins is based on the theory that the lowest frequency vibrational normal modes are the most functionally relevant, describing the largest movement within the protein [^Skjaerven].-->

 By running molecular dynamics simulations, we obtain another way to compare two proteins.
 If two proteins have different patterns of fluctuation under perturbation, then we have a clear indication that their structure is different.
 With this in mind, we will use ProDy in the following tutorial to perform NMA calculations as a final method of comparing the SARS-CoV-2 and SARS-CoV spike proteins.
-In what follows, we will then discuss the resulting analyses.
+We also will use ProDy to compute a contact map, if you are interested in doing this after our discussion of contact maps in a [previous lesson](multiseq#contact-maps-and-qres).
+We then will interpret the results of this tutorial in the next section.

 [Visit tutorial](tutorial_GNM){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Molecular dynamics analyses of SARS-CoV and SARS-CoV-2 spike proteins

-* START HERE

 * In this section, we explain the results of the NMA that ProDy performed

-* Also: contact map!
-Add this to tutorial

 In the tutorial, we generated four visualizations of how the SARS-CoV-2 S protein fluctuates.
 Using ProDy, we performed GNM Calculations on the SARS S protein using the PDB entry(<a href="http://www.rcsb.org/structure/5xlr" target="_blank">5xlr</a>).
 In addition, we also performed the calculations on a single chain of the S protein for a more thorough comparison.
 Here, we will explain how to interpret the results and compare them to analyze the differences and similarities between the two proteins.